 - Women between the ages of 30 and 65 have three choices.
-They can choose to have a HPV test alone every five years, a Pap test plus an HPV test (called "co-testing") done every five years.
-This is the preferred approach, but it's acceptable to have a Pap test alone every three years.
+They can choose to have a HPV test alone every five years, a Pap test plus an HPV test (called "co-testing") every five years or a Pap test alone every three years.
 Talk to your health care provider about which is best for you.

 - Women over age 65 who have had regular cervical cancer testing in the past 10 years with normal results should not be tested for cervical cancer.
 Once testing is stopped, it should not be started again.
 Women with a history of a serious cervical pre-cancer should continue to be tested for at least 20 years after that diagnosis, even if testing goes past age 65.

 - A woman who has had her uterus and cervix removed (a total hysterectomy) for reasons not related to cervical cancer and who has no history of cervical cancer or serious pre-cancer should not be tested.

 - All women who have been vaccinated against HPV should still follow the screening recommendations for their age groups.